pivotal-cf/docs-book-ipsec/README.md

 ## What's in this Repo

-Here you'll find the configuration and templates for the Redis for PCF documentation set published to [docs.pivotal.io/redis/](http://docs.pivotal.io/redis/).
+Here you'll find the configuration and templates for the Add-Ons for PCF documentation set published to [docs.pivotal.io/](http://docs.pivotal.io/).

 This repository *does not* contain the actual documentation content.
 Actual content is contained in the topic repositories listed in the `config.yml` file.